thanhpv15/deco/README.md

     var b = Bee();
     // `b.behavior` is set to "erratic."
-    // `protect.poisoned` is not accessible in this scope, only to other decorators.
+    // `protect.poisoned` is not accessible in this scope, only to decorators.

 To overwrite constructor options, use the protected `options` instance method.
 The altered options will be merged with the constructor's defaults.